Qarj/WebImblaze-Selenium/README.md

 * chromedriver.log

-Generally the best way to view the results is to open `output\results.xml` in a browser and click on the links to the individual resuls.
+Generally the best way to view the results is to open `output\results.xml` in a browser and click on the links to the individual results.

 ### Using the Selenium Server

 In my experience, running tests using Selenium Server is more robust than running through Chrome directly.

-You can excute the tests using Selenium Server as in the following example:
+You can execute the tests using Selenium Server as in the following example:

 ```
 perl wi.pl examples/selenium.test --driver chrome --chromedriver-binary C:\selenium\chromedriver.exe --selenium-binary C:\selenium\selenium-server-standalone-3.11.0.jar